Related Covered Product Categories

 Buyer Tips: Make Informed Product Purchases

-Another resource is the DLC, an organization that promotes quality and performance for commercial sector lighting.
+Another resource is the Design Lights Consortium (DLC), an organization that promotes quality and performance for commercial sector lighting.
 DLC’s members and other stakeholders have established technical requirements for 36 LED lighting applications, including troffers, linear ambient (suspended), and industrial luminaires.

 DLC’s technical requirements address other quality and performance issues associated with luminaires such as correlated color temperature, color rendering index, power factor, total harmonic distortion, and lumen maintenance.
 All troffers, linear ambient, and industrial luminaires meeting DLC’s standard technical requirements are covered by five-year manufacturers’ warranties.
 LED luminaires meeting these requirements can be easily found in DLC’s Qualified Products List, a searchable online database with more than 120,000 solid-state lighting products.

-In addition, luminaire efficiencies are listed in manufacturers' product catalogs, technical specifications, and photometric reports.
-If luminaire efficiency is not listed, buyers may calculate it using luminous flux (measured light output) and luminaire watts input (measured power input) using the following equation:
+In addition, lighting efficiency levels in terms of luminous efficacy (LE) are listed in manufacturers' product catalogs, technical specifications, and photometric reports.
+If LE is not listed, buyers may calculate it using luminous flux (measured light output) and luminaire watts input (measured power input) using the following equation: